top of page

 Start Smart: How to Budget and Finance Your First Property in Malta

-Buying your first home is one of the most exciting decisions you’ll ever make, but it can also be overwhelming if you don’t plan your finances properly.
-Before falling in love with a sea-view apartment, it's important to understand what you can realistically afford.
-In this post, we’ll break down the costs, home loan options, and government schemes that can help make your dream a reality.
+Buying your first home is one of the most exciting decisions you’ll ever make.
+However, it can also be overwhelming if you don’t plan your finances properly.
+Before falling in love with a sea-view apartment, it's crucial to understand what you can realistically afford.
+In this post, we’ll break down costs, home loan options, and government schemes that can help make your dream a reality.

 A couple dreaming about their first home